RAF Lakenheath: have US nuclear weapons returned to Britain?

 Despite being called an RAF station, Lakenheath is run by the USAF and currently only hosts USAF units and personnel, leading many campaigners to describe it as USAF Lakenheath.
 The host wing is the 48th Fighter Wing (48 FW), also known as the Liberty Wing.
 With around 6,000 personnel on the base, it is the largest deployment of USAF personnel in Britain.

 Lakenheath received the first of its F-35A nuclear-capable fighters in 2021, with a total of 54 F-35As expected to be based there eventually.
 A new fuel cell maintenance facility, which will enable the US to operate the F-35 aircraft from the Suffolk airbase, opened in 2023.
-The F-35A aircraft is compatible with the B61 nuclear bomb.
+The F-35A aircraft is compatible with the B61 nuclear bomb which is already deployed by the US at other European bases.

-However, the British government has failed to provide any information about the situation, falling back on its position of ‘nuclear ambiguity’ – where they will neither confirm nor deny the developments.
+The British government has continuously failed to provide any information about the situation, falling back on its position of ‘nuclear ambiguity’ – where they will neither confirm nor deny the developments.

 There has been no information presented to local communities about the new security risks that they face.
 US nuclear weapons at Lakenheath will present a major threat, not only to communities near Lakenheath, but to Britain as a whole, by putting us on the US/NATO nuclear front line.